Use 15 helpful strategies to prevent dog walking injuries

 Elbow or shoulder dislocations

-Other common injuries sustained while dog walking are elbow or shoulder dislocation due to sudden tugs on the leash from excited dogs who are looking to chase after some squirrels or rabbits.
+Other common injuries sustained while dog walking include elbow or shoulder dislocations due to sudden tugs on the leash from excited dogs that are looking to chase after squirrels or rabbits.

 Head injuries